Forgot your password?

 Requesting access is quick and easy.
 After you are given your credentials, you'll be able to take advantage of our full document and product specifications.

-The Agua Caliente Solar Project, located 65 miles east of the city of Yuma, Arizona, is the world’s largest operational PV power plant with 250MW (AC) connected to the electricity grid.
-First Solar designed and is constructing the plant and will operate and maintain the facility for owners NRG Energy and MidAmerican Solar.
-During the construction period, the site will employ a daily average of 400 to 450 workers.
-Upon completion, Agua Caliente will have a generating capacity of 290MW (AC).
+The Agua Caliente Solar Project, located 65 miles east of the city of Yuma, Arizona, is one of the world’s largest operational PV power plant with 290MW (AC) connected to the electricity grid.
+First Solar designed and constructed the plant and operates and maintains the facility for owners NRG Energy and MidAmerican Solar.
+During the construction period, the site employed a daily average of 400 to 450 workers.

 First Solar is committed to being a good neighbor.
 First Solar will continue to engage the community, educational institutions, environmental groups, and business organizations to ensure that the Agua Caliente Solar Project is a valued and respected business in Yuma County.
 The project will provide employment opportunities for local residents both during construction and after the commencement of full-time operations.
 First Solar expects to build partnerships with local community organizations and educational institutions with an emphasis on green technology and environmental sustainability.